lukhand/Avmconnector/README.md

 # Avmconnector
 This code sample demonstrates a way to communicate/integrate with processes/applications running on a Linux Azure VM from an Azure or non Azure external workflow.
-This approach can help with bringing in 3rd party or open source software to be integrated with a workflow running on an Azure service like a website via remove bash call.
+This approach can help with bringing in 3rd party or open source software to be integrated with a workflow running on an Azure service like a website via remote bash call.

-The code base is devided into two parts.
+The code base is divided into two parts.

 1. The client side code that shows how to make the remote bash call.
 Think of it as the workflow manager that will include the external process/application as a part of the workflow.
 I have a .net C# project sample here but you can chose the language of your choice.